2013 Punggol East by-election: Subsequent elections

 In the 2015 general election, PAP's Koh was elected as an MP for the Yio Chu Kang division under Ang Mo Kio GRC, and later represented Tampines Central in Tampines GRC during the 2020 and 2025 general elections.
-WP's Lee Li Lian was unable to retain Punggol East SMC in 2015, losing narrowly to the PAP candidate Charles Chong, returning the constituency to PAP control.
+WP's Lee Li Lian was unable to retain Punggol East in 2015, losing narrowly to the PAP candidate Charles Chong, returning the constituency to PAP control.
 Punggol East was later dissolved during the 2020 general election and absorbed into the newly formed Sengkang GRC.
-The WP subsequently won the GRC, effectively returning the area formerly known as Punggol East, now Rivervale, to the party.
-As of 2025, the ward remains under WP's control, with Rivervale overseen by Louis Chua.
+The WP would go on to win the GRC, effectively returning the area formerly known as Punggol East, now Rivervale, to the party, with Louis Chua assuming the division.
+As of 2025, the ward remains under WP's control.

-The four-cornered contest within a single constituency, last seen in 1997 at Chua Chu Kang SMC and the 2011 presidential election, remained the most recent instance of such a contest until 12 years later in the 2025 general election.
-In Tampines GRC, a four-way race unfolded between the PAP, whose team coincidentally included Koh, the WP led by former Aljunied GRC MP Faisal Manap, the National Solidarity Party (NSP) and the People's Power Party (PPP).
-In the ensuing election, the PAP retained Tampines GRC with 52.02% of the vote compared to WP's 47.37%.
-Meanwhile, both the PPP and NSP performed poorly, receiving only 0.43% and 0.18% of the valid votes respectively, marking the lowest vote shares in post-independence Singapore and causing both parties to forfeit their election deposits.
+The next time a four-cornered contest would occur in any Singaporean election was in 2025, 12 years later, where a four-way race unfolded in Tampines GRC between the PAP, whose team coincidentally included Koh, the WP, led by former Aljunied GRC MP Faisal Manap, the National Solidarity Party (NSP) and the People's Power Party (PPP).
+The PAP team retained that constituency with 52.02%, beating WP's team of 47.37%.
+Both PPP and NSP teams fared worse, as they received only 0.43% and 0.18% of the valid votes respectively and had both parties losing their deposits; both teams also surpassed Lim's score of 0.57%, setting its new record-lowest scores in post-independence Singapore, and even surpassing independent candidate Chua Kim Watt's 0.55% of the vote in Farrer Park Constituency set way back in 1955.